600 free credits after installing the plugin on your WordPress site. No credit card required.

 WordPress-first plugin and workflow

-Prepaid minute plans that are easy to understand
+Prepaid credit packages that are easy to understand

 Built-in voices, optional custom voice cloning